 - the spouses have lived separate and apart for at least one year immediately preceding the determination of the divorce proceeding and were living separate and apart at the commencement of the proceeding; or

-- The spouse against whom the divorce proceeding is brought has, since celebration of the marriage:
+The spouse against whom the divorce proceeding is brought has, since celebration

 - committed adultery; or